dmitriylyuosev/dmitriylyuosev/README.md

 ## C++/deep learning engineer
 Senior software engineer with 8 years of commercial experience in low-level and deep learning projects.
 Worked in team of 6 people as well as solo developer.
-Built full cycle of development from getting product owner requirements to setting complete market making strategy from scratch.
+Built full cycle of development from getting product owner requirements to setting complete market making strategy for cryptocurrency markets from scratch.
 Built numerous web-based visualizations using WebGL frameworks three.js and sigma.js
 <!--
 **dmitriylyuosev/dmitriylyuosev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.